nirzaf/linq-to-db/README.md

 # .NET Essentials: LINQ for databases
 This is the repository for the LinkedIn Learning course `.NET Essentials: LINQ for databases`.
-The full course is available from [LinkedIn Learning](https://linkedin.com/learning).
+The full course is available from [LinkedIn Learning][lil-course-url].

 [![COURSENAME](COURSEIMAGE)](LICOURSEURL)